Artem Radchenko: Career

 Radchenko is the product of the Metalist Kharkiv Youth School System.
 He made his debut for FC Metalist in the match against FC Illichivets Mariupol on 14 April 2012 in Ukrainian Premier League.

 He moved to FC Hoverla Uzhhorod in early 2015.
 Hoverla Uzhhorod manager Vyacheslav Hroznyi declared on Ukrainian Channel 1 TV, that Artem had already signed a contract with Fenerbahçe and Uzhhorod already know that before the 6 months transfer.
 Radchenko denied that information.

 In summer 2015, Radchenko joined team HNK Hajduk of Split, Croatia.
 At 6.30am on 7 August 2016, Radchenko was involved in a car accident, receiving only minor injuries and was released from hospital hours later.
 It was later discovered that Radchenko was over the legal blood alcohol limit and Hajduk announced that it would respond to the incident in the strongest possible manner.
 On 11 August 2016, it was announced that Artem Radchenko was released from Hajduk Split with immediate effect.
 Radchenko made just six appearances for 158 minutes in a Hajduk kit over 14 months at the club.

 Radchenko signed for Belarusian Premier League side FC Dnepr Mogilev, making his debut in a 1–0 win over Gomel in April 2018, his first competitive match since 17 April 2016.

 In January 2023 he moved to Dainava.

 FK Transinvest

-On summer 2024 he returned to Lithuania and made agreement with „Transinvest“.
-On 5 July he made debut at A Lyga match against FA Šiauliai.
+In summer 2024 he returned to Lithuania and made an agreement with "Transinvest".
+On 5 July he made his debut at A Lyga match against FA Šiauliai.